arkime/arkime/README.rst

 Recommended version **2.4.0**, Moloch versions since 0.15.0 requires at least 2.1.x

-1. Prep the ``elasticsearch`` machines by increasing max file descriptors add allowing memory locking.
+1. Prep the ``elasticsearch`` machines by increasing max file descriptors and allowing memory locking.
    On CentOS and others this is done by adding the following to bottom of:
    ``/etc/security/limits.conf``::